saphyron/HypeCrawler/README.md

 ## Installation

 **Prerequisites:**
-* Have access to a MySQL-database on the Linux-service or to cloud.
+* Access to a MySQL-database on the Linux-service or to cloud.
-* Have SSH-client "PuTTY" for Windows or SHH Terminal access on Linux and Mac machines.
+* SSH-client "PuTTY" for Windows or SHH Terminal access on Linux and Mac machines.
-* Have Node.js installed for execution on own machine or Linux-server.
+* Node.js installed for execution on own machine or Linux-server.

 **For Linux-service:**
 1. Pull project to Linux-machine.